Relay Token Reaches Self Reported Market Cap of $3.17 Billion (RELAY)

-Relay Token (RELAY) traded flat against the U.S. dollar during the 1-day period ending at 14:00 PM E.T. on June 9th.
-In the last seven days, Relay Token has traded 11.6% lower against the U.S. dollar.
-Relay Token has a market capitalization of $3.17 billion and $0.48 worth of Relay Token was traded on exchanges in the last day.
-One Relay Token token can currently be bought for approximately $0.0609 or 0.00000088 BTC on exchanges.
+Relay Token (RELAY) traded flat against the dollar during the one day period ending at 0:00 AM E.T. on June 9th.
+Over the last week, Relay Token has traded 11.6% lower against the dollar.
+One Relay Token token can currently be purchased for $0.0609 or 0.00000088 BTC on cryptocurrency exchanges.
+Relay Token has a total market capitalization of $3.17 billion and $0.48 worth of Relay Token was traded on exchanges in the last day.

 - Zoo Token (ZOOT) traded down 2.2% against the dollar and now trades at $0.0652 or 0.00000239 BTC.